On nonexistence of semi-orthogonal decompositions in algebraic geometry: Introduction

 In this paper, we provide a general theory for the nonexistence of semi-orthogonal decompositions in Section $3$, which should be regarded as a mild generalization of the nonexistence theory in paper \cite{kawatani2018nonexistence}.
-As a quick application, we prove the following main theorems of the paper by using the algebraically moving techniques.